johnGettings/Hi-ResNet/README.md

 1) <b>size</b> (Int)
     (448, 896, or 1792) Size of the input image.
 3) <b>weights</b> (Str)
-    ("Res50" or "None") Set to "Res50" to train with original ResNet50 weights within the base model and randomly initialized weights for the Hi-ResNet head.
+    ("Res50" or "None") Set to "Res50" to train with original ResNet50 imagenet weights within the base model and randomly initialized weights for the Hi-ResNet head.
 "None" will randomly initialize everything.
   4) <b>classes</b> (Int)
       Will set the number of output neurons for the final layer.